jelias/jelias.github.io/_projects/encounter.md

  5 Weeks, Foundations of Interaction Design Course, University of Washington

 **What I did:**\\
- Feature Design, Product Brainstorming, and Script Editing
+ Feature Design, Product Brainstorming, and Script and Video Editing

 {{end}}
 {{wide}}